manolaz/solana-Confidential-Balances-Sample/docs/recipes.md

 - The mint account mints/burns publicly, and requires Deposit & Apply instructions prior to Confidential Transfer.
     - The Token Issuer must have their own token account to receive the minted tokens.
 - Due to public mint/burn, the transfer is only partially confidential.
+- Ideally, the tokens are minted directly into the recipient's token account, but we're doing the extra step to demonstrate the confidential transfer process.
 ```mermaid
 sequenceDiagram
     participant Issuer as Token Issuer's Wallet